 Always, with no exceptions.
 Since you already know the way AI content generators actually generate content (copying from a bunch of other websites), you realize how important having a writer’s eye on them is.
 Even the corrections suggested by grammar checkers can sometimes be wrong because, for now, AI knows the rules but doesn’t always understand how to use them.
 Authors can make mistakes intentionally, use inversion or double negative, and most AI writing software will consider all of those literary devices as mistakes and correct them.
-So, never do we neglect double-checking artificial intelligence.
+So, never do we neglect to double-check artificial intelligence.

-To use nor not use?
+To use or not use?

 That was the question at the beginning of this article.
 And the answer is actually up to you, especially since you know all pros and cons.
 But if you need our opinion – take a chance on it.
-Why not to use AI tools when there is a need to use them?
+Why not use AI tools when there is a need to use them?
 Just do it right, and may luck be with you 🍀

 About the author